-As a proud member of Rockwell’s Encompass Product Partner, Hermary revealed the Amadeus modular machine vision platform’s launch.
+As a proud Rockwell’s Encompass Product Partner member, Hermary revealed the Amadeus modular machine vision platform’s launch.
 The new platform will enable companies with more customizable settings, enabling more industrial automation solutions.
 Read more about Hermary connecting visitors with advanced industrial machine vision technologies here.

 As a proud member of Rockwell’s Encompass Product Partner, Hermary is excited to announce the launch of the Amadeus modular machine vision platform.
 The Amadeus TDS2000 is featured here in April’s issue of The Journal.